barisGultekin/freelance-app/README.md

 - Exploring Babel or other transformers that can handle ES Modules within node_modules.
 - Referencing existing community solutions and issues (e.g., CRA issues related to Jest and ES Modules) to guide a tailored resolution.

-This issue is tracked under #ISSUE, which documents the details of the problem and potential solutions.
+This issue is tracked under [#1: Jest Config Issue](https://github.com/barisGultekin/freelance-app/issues/1), which documents the details of the problem and potential solutions.

 ## Screenshots